 The Tassajara Zen Mountain Center, near Big Sur in California, is well known in the Zen community.
 The center is not only famous for meditation and training, but also for its bread baking and vegetarian cookbooks.

 The 2008 fire, started by lightning, consumed more than 240,000 acres.
 While the small group of defenders in Tassajara watched for three nerve-wracking weeks while the fire consumed everything in its path towards them.
 Watching the weather carefully before the order to evacuate came, five senior members of Tassajara decided to stay behind.

-The book is not only the story of the fire, but also the history of Tassajara, introduction to Buddhism, and tracking of the destruction the fire cause on its path.
+The book is not only the story of the fire, but also the history of Tassajara, an introduction to Buddhism, and tracking of the destruction the fire caused on its path.

-I used to be a volunteer fire fighter for about four years.
-Some of the things I learned are mentioned in the book – the presence of mind to meet emergencies, not panicking and concentrating on one job at a time.
-However, more important than all of those are the knowledge of when to fight the fire and when to simply try and contain it.
+I used to be a volunteer firefighter for about four years.
+Some of the things I learned are mentioned in the book – the presence of mind to meet emergencies, not panicking, and concentrating on one job at a time.
+However, more important than all of those is the knowledge of when to fight the fire and when to simply try and contain it.

 Busch’s book ties in nicely the disciplines of Zen and firefighting.
-While both seem to be extreme ends of the spectrum, they have much more in common then one would think.
+While both seem to be extreme ends of the spectrum, they have much more in common than one would think.

 So tell me, have you ever tried meditation?
 How did it go?